High court sides with ex-athletes in NCAA compensation case

 But the former athletes who brought the case, including former West Virginia football player Shawne Alston, argued that the NCAA's rules on education-related compensation were unfair and violate federal antitrust law designed to promote competition.
 The Supreme Court upheld a lower court ruling barring the NCAA from enforcing those rules.

+“It is our hope that this victory in the battle for college athletes’ rights will carry on a wave of justice uplifting further aspects of athlete compensation," said Steve Berman, an attorney for the former college athletes, in a statement following the ruling.
+“This is the fair treatment college athletes deserve.”

 The NCAA had argued that a ruling for the athletes could lead to a blurring of the line between college and professional sports, with colleges trying to lure talented athletes by offering over-the-top education benefits worth thousands of dollars.
 Even without the court’s ruling, however, changes seem on the way for how college athletes are compensated.
-The NCAA is trying to amend its rules to allow athletes to profit from their names, images and likenesses.
+The NCAA has been working to amend its rules to allow athletes to profit from their names, images and likenesses, frequently abbreviated NIL.
 That would allow athletes to earn money for things like sponsorship deals, online endorsement and personal appearances.
 For some athletes, those amounts could dwarf any education-related benefits.

+“Even though the decision does not directly address name, image and likeness, the NCAA remains committed to supporting NIL benefits for student-athletes,” NCAA President Mark Emmert said in a statement following the ruling.
+“Additionally, we remain committed to working with Congress to chart a path forward, which is a point the Supreme Court expressly stated in its ruling.”

 The players associations of the NFL, the NBA and the WNBA had all urged the justices to side with the ex-athletes, as did the Biden administration.